Ion Coulomb crystals: an exotic form of condensed matter: Ion Coulomb crystals: from one to three dimensions

-At laser cooling temperatures, the ions perform vibrations about the equilibrium positions with displacements of the order of tens of nanometers, and thus about three orders of magnitude smaller than the equilibrium distance.
+At laser cooling temperatures, the ions perform vibrations about the equilibrium positions with displacements of the order of tens of nanometers, and thus about three orders of magnitude smaller than the equilibrium interparticle distance.
 In this regime the restoring forces are harmonic and the ion chain is a one-dimensional harmonic crystal.
 Figure \ref{Fig:Wu:2023} displays the Stokes sidebands, measured in the resonance fluorescence of a chain of 24 ions.
 The measured spectra are reproduced by theoretical models that approximate the potential of Eq.\ \eqref{Eq:potential} by only keeping the quadratic terms in the displacements about the equilibrium position.

-Below we focus on ion chains in a linear Paul trap.
+Below we focus on ion chains in a linear Paul trap and in the pseudopotential approximation.
+We note that the analysis will also apply to linear chains in Penning traps \cite{Mavadia:2013} at the so-called Brillouin limit, where the effective magnetic field is zero.
 We refer to Refs.\ \cite{Lin:2009,Home:2011,Cartarius:2013} for studies of the normal modes of ion chains in anharmonic traps.

 In a harmonic trap axial and transverse motion are decoupled and the harmonic spectrum can be numerically determined even for relatively large chains.
 The set of linear differential equations are obtained by expanding the potential Eq.\ \eqref{Eq:potential} to second order in the axial displacements from the axial equilibrium positions, $q_i=x_i-x_i^{(0)}$, and in the transverse displacements from the chain, $\zeta_i=y_i,z_i$.
 They read